 - Place your review link in your company email signature

 A well-placed link is a very effective way of gathering the info you need.
 Clients don’t have to look for links themselves.
 Plus it sends the message that your company is professional and cares about its clients’ points of view.

-Run SMS or online feedback surveys and ask for a review at the end
+- Run SMS surveys and ask for a Google review at the end

 Surveys are great for boosting customer engagement because they register high response rates.
 Asking clients for feedback shows that you value their opinion and appreciate the relationship they established with your brand.